Hunting

-The hunting season is now closed.
+The hunting season is open.

-The 2022 autumn hunting season ran between 1st September 2022 and 31st January 2023.
-There were 40 legally huntable species from land and 12 legally huntable species at sea.
-To read more about autumn hunting together with a list of huntable species with pictures, and for a detailed guidance sheet about the season, click on the Autumn hunting tab below.
+The 2024 autumn hunting season is now open between 1st September 2024 and 31st January 2025.
+For more details about the autumn hunting season together with a list of huntable species with pictures, and for a detailed guidance sheet about the season, click on the Autumn hunting tab below.
+In other tabs you can also find details on illegal hunting in Malta and how to report it.

 Autumn hunting